Checklist For Buying A Website

 ftp.sitename.com

-- Visit the site itself of course and follow all internal links.
+– Go to the main site URL and follow at least 20 to 30 internal links.
+Do all these links work?
+Do these links lead to good content or to test, error and garbage content pages?
 Is the website actually developed as advertised?
 How do the pages set up in different browsers?
 How long do the pages take to load?

-- See if the other main domains are available for sale.
-For example, if you’re buying a .com domain, make sure you’re also getting at least the .net and .org versions.
-Check if the other domains are already developed, or for sale.
+– See if the other main domains are developed or available for sale.
 In other words, would you still be interested in buying the .com website, even if the .net version is already developed by someone else?
+If other popular TLDs are available, buy them.

 - Search in Yahoo and Google for site:www.sitename.com How many pages are indexed?
 Visit the pages, especially the ones at the very bottom of the list.